The control panel is a key part of any web hosting service, but it’s not something that’s often discussed or iterated upon.

 SiteGround no longer uses cPanel as its account management software.
 Instead, SiteGround customers now use “Site Tools,” a proprietary interface that performs many of the same functions while offering deeper integration with SiteGround’s platform.

-cPanel is a ubiquitous control panel that has long been the industry standard for backend server management, handling tasks like managing databases, creating subdomains, adding FTP accounts, and monitoring resource usage.
+cPanel is a ubiquitous control panel that has long been the industry standard for backend server management, handling tasks like managing A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More, creating subdomains, adding FTP accounts, and monitoring resource usage.
 If you have experience managing Linux-based hosting accounts, you’re likely quite familiar with cPanel:

 People love cPanel for two primary reasons:

 - It’s powerful.
 You can really get into the weeds and manage all aspects of your server and your websites, without spending all day in the command line.

 - It’s familiar.
 When nearly every web host in the industry uses the same control panel software, there’s no learning curve when switching to a new host.

 Of course, these characteristics can be a double-edged sword.

 For all its power, cPanel can be a bit overwhelming for those who just want to build a simple website and don’t want to play sysadmin.